 Conclusion

-We could list many other metrics that are worth tracking or at least being aware of.
+We could list many other metrics worth tracking or being aware of.
 However, this article aims to provide valuable and easy-to-understand information about the most important SEO metrics.
-These five metrics are a great way to get started improving your SEO strategy and getting more visitors to your site.
+These five metrics are a great way to improve your SEO strategy and get more visitors to your site.